Mitrazz/UT-Data-Science-Assignment/README.md

 Task 2: Use "Color Manager" node to assign colors to Classes (setosa, versicolor, virginica) in Iris dataset.

-Task 3: Use a "Scatter Plot" node and use "sepal_width" as x axis and "petal_width" as y axis and then select the one single point which is not close to other points in "setosa" class.
+Task 3: Use a "Scatter Plot" node and select "sepal_width" as x axis and "petal_width" as y axis and then select the one single point which is not close to other points in "setosa" class.
 Save changes as default configuration.

 Task 4: Filter and exclude the row which was selected in the previous task.